One of the fundamental causes of health inequalities is the unequal distribution of wealth across the population.

 Since 2010–2012, wealth inequality has also increased in Scotland and mobility between wealth bands has slowed down.

-You can read the wealth and assets data (external) on the Scottish Government website.
+You can read the wealth and assets data (external site) on the Scottish Government website.

 Wealth, poverty and health